addania/coding/src/pages/React_vs_JS.md

 <div id="root"></div>
 <script type="text/javascript">
 const rootElement = document.getElementById("root");
 </script>
 ```

 In order to create new element we will use React.createElement which has 3 paramenters:

 1/ which element it is - div

 2/ are ther eany atributes - className

 3/ and the text itself
 ```
 const element = React.createElement("div", {className: "container" }, "Yuhuu");
 ```

-In React.createElement, we can have any number of childeren like "Yuhuu" there:
+In <code>React.createElement</code>, we can have any number of childeren like "Yuhuu" there:
 ```
 const element = React.createElement("div", {className: "container" }, "Yuhuu", "Cool", "Hell yeah");
 ```